Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/music-vivado-floorplan.png)

 The following diagram captures the device level resource utilization of the VC1902 device.
-The design is using a very small portion of the available PL resources.
+The design is using a small portion of the available PL resources.

 ![figure](images/music-vivado-resources.png)

-Timing closure of the top-level device is achieved automatically with the standard Vitis `v++` link and package flow.
-This is not surprising because there are only three data movers required to support the MUSIC implementation that is fully contained within the AI Engine array and no timing closure is required for this hardened portion of the design.
+You can achieve timing closure of the top-level device automatically with the standard Vitis `v++` link and package flow.
+This is because you need only three data movers to support the MUSIC implementation in the AI Engine array, and this hardened portion of the design requires no timing closure.

 ![figure](images/music-vivado-timing.png)